wlg1/wlg1.github.io/ch1.1.md

 The face & body size coordinate space will be called Model 1, and the 'likely to be' cat or rat coordinate space be called Model 2.
 As these two measurement methods are measuring the same data samples, the data samples in Model 1 are present in Model 2, but are now measured by different vectors.

 In fact, since we are using Model 1 to calculate the values for Model 2, we will see in Section [] that we are applying the dot product on face & body to calculate 'likely to be cat'.
 Recall that the steps of matrix multiplication consists of dot products; thus, the calculation of Model 2 is none other than matrix multiplication, which was, for certain matrices, shown in this video[link] to be a rotation [footnote: see 3Bl1Br video timestamps].
-In Figure X, we choose the matrix to cause a rotation.
+In Figure X, we choose a matrix that, upon multiplication, corresponds to a rotation.

 <!---ANIMATION: rotation w/o coordinate space [Model 1 fades on 'likely a cat' and 'likely a rat'. then it shifts.]--->